 210 Graduate Studio: Painting (4)

 211 Graduate Studio: Sculpture (4)

 212 Graduate Studio: Ceramics (4)

 214 Graduate Studio: Graphic Art (4)

-215 Graduate Studio: Problems (4)
+215 Graduate Studio: Problems (4-4-4) F, W, S

-230 Seminar in Problems of Contemporary Art (4)
+230 Seminar in Problems of Contemporary Art (4-4-4) F, W, S

-240 Graduate Projects (4)
+240 Graduate Projects (4-4-4) F, W, S

 250 Directed Reading (4)

-260 Thesis (4)
+260 Thesis (4) S

+399 University Teaching (4-4-4) F, W, S Limited to Teaching Assistants.

 Dance

+Roy Fitzell, Chair of Dance and Lecturer in Dance

+El Gabriel, Lecturer in Dance

+Wendy Hilton, Wendy Hilton Baroque Dance Company, Lecturer in Dance, Music, and Drama

+Eugene Loring, Professor Emeritus of Dance

+Olga Maynard, Associate Professor of Dance

+Carol McGahan, Lecturer in Dance

+James Penrod, M.F.A.
+University of California, Irvine, Associate Professor of Dance

+Janice Gudde Plastino, Ph.D.
+University of Southern California, Associate Professor of Dance

+Barbara Plunk, Lecturer in Dance

+Antony Tudor, Associate Director, American Ballet Theatre, Lecturer in Dance

 The program in dance provides studio experiences in the fundamental knowledge and techniques of classical ballet and of contemporary dance movements.
 The classical academic approach to ballet adheres to those principles developed from Noverre through Petipa and Cecchetti modified to accommodate our current understanding of those laws of physics and of the human anatomy applicable to the study of dance.
 The workshops in contemporary dance explore and extend the various approaches to modern dance and jazz, concentrating on physiological and rhythmic problems encountered in contemporary choreography.
 Studies in preclassic dance forms and their musical structures provide additional workshop experience as well as significant research materials for choreographic problems.
 Theoretical and historical courses complement the practical work in workshops, choreography, and performance.
 The program is designed for students preparing to continue professionally as dancers, as choreographers, and as teachers, as well as for students who, while not planning to make dance their vocation, have a serious interest in the theory, practice, and history of dance.

-The traditional technique of classical ballet constitutes a craft and style that serves not only as a physiological

-center for the logical training of the body, but also as a basic language of movement for the choreographer.
+The traditional technique of classical ballet constitutes a craft and style that serves not only as a physiological center for the logical training of the body, but also as a basic language of movement for the choreographer.
 Workshop experiences build progressively on the techniques of ballet and extend through the contemporary idioms of jazz, modern, and freestyle.
 The aim is to develop kinetic resources, precision, flexibility, and freedom in a coordinated and intelligently responsive body.

-REQUIREMENTS FOR THE BACHELOR'S DEGREE
+Requirements for the Bachelor's Degree

-University Requirements: See page 22.
+University Requirements: See page 13.